stoenescubogdanalex/program/courses/foundation/intro-to-javascript/week2/assignment.md

 ## Why should I even do this assignment?

 Functions and conditions are some of the basic building blocks of javascript.
 Functions ensure that we don't repeat ourselves when writing code.
-Conditions ensures that we can handle different cases when programming.
+Conditions ensure that we can handle different cases when programming.

 If you struggle to do this weeks assignment, read up on [JavaScript basics](README.md#recap-logical-operators).